-Be aware that the seller need not be in default—to have stopped making mortgage payments—before a lender will consider a short sale.
-A lender may consider a short sale if the seller is current but the value has fallen.
-The seller may be overencumbered, that is, owe more than the home is worth, so a discounted price might bring the price in line with market value, not below it.
+Be aware that the seller doesn't need to be in default before a lender considers a short sale; a lender may consider it if the seller is current, but the value has fallen.
+The seller may also owe more than the home is worth, so a discounted price might bring the price in line with market value, not below it.

 Check the Public Records

 If there are two loans, you could have a problem.
-The first mortgage lender's position is protected by the second lender, unless the second lender does not want to foreclose.
+The first mortgage lender's position is protected by the second lender unless the second lender does not want to foreclose.
 If a seller owes $160,000 on the first and $40,000 on the second, offering $160,000 leaves nothing for the second.
 The first will need to give something to the second to gain its cooperation, but it's not nearly as much you would think.
-Often $3,000 to $6,000 is acceptable.
+Often $3,000–$6,000 is acceptable.